Latin Mass Society of England and Wales: Structure

 The management of the society is in the hands of a committee (trustees), who are elected by the membership, with the help of a small paid staff in its London office and its network of representatives.
 It has one or more representative in each of the dioceses of England and Wales who are responsible for local events.

 Patrons

-Patrons of the society are currently John Smeaton, Professor Thomas Pink, Sir James MacMillan CBE, Charles Moore, Sir Edward Leigh, Lord Gill KSG and Sir Adrian FitzGerald.
-Former patrons include Prince Rupert Löwenstein and Colin Mawby KSG.
+Patrons of the society are currently John Smeaton, Professor Thomas Pink, Sir James MacMillan CBE, Charles Moore, Baron Moore of Etchingham, Sir Edward Leigh, the Lord Gill KSG and Sir Adrian FitzGerald.
+Former patrons include Rupert, Fürst zu Löwenstein-Wertheim-Freudenberg and Colin Mawby KSG.